2015 King and Wood Mallesons Mooting Competition

-Teams must consist of a Senior and Junior Counsel, who will each make a 10-minute oral submission to the court – with the judge asking questions – over the applicable points of law (not facts).
-However, each team may also have an Instructing Solicitor, who assists in the legal research and writing of the written submission, but does NOT speak during the oral submission.
-The Solicitor is optional and has been introduced to add flexibility to the competition; so that if one teammate cannot make it to a particular mooting round, this will not disqualify the team from the competition.
+Teams must consist of a Senior and Junior Counsel.
+An Instructing Solicitor, who assists in legal research and preparation of the written submission, but does NOT speak during the oral submission is optional but encouraged.
 Team members may rotate positions during the course of the competition so that everyone gets a chance to make oral submissions.
-This is also in line with the ALSA regulations.

-Time commitment: Problems are released at 12pm on the day prior to your moot, which gives each day about a day and a half to prepare.
+Time commitment: Problems will be released approximately 48 hours prior to your moot.
 As mooting is research based, expect to spend several hours researching, as well as a few hours writing your submission and preparing for the moot.

 Team size: 2-3 members